 Harbour Stats

-The most notable rise in ferry passengers continues to be on the St Malo route, where numbers surged by 66% in May alone (an increase of 6,407 people) and are up 64% year-on-year.
-This growth is largely attributed to Brittany Ferries’ revised schedule, which now includes convenient day-trip sailings from St Malo, along with enhanced promotional efforts by VisitGuernsey across Brittany and Normandy.
+The most significant increase in ferry passengers remains on the St Malo route, which saw a 34% rise in August - an additional 6,365 travellers - and a 51% increase year-on-year.
+This surge is largely driven by Brittany Ferries’ updated schedule, now offering convenient day-trip sailings from St Malo, alongside strengthened promotional campaigns by VisitGuernsey across Brittany and Normandy.

-Meanwhile, efforts continue behind the scenes to grow cruise tourism.
-Sixty-four cruise ships are scheduled to visit this summer, and discussions are ongoing with several major operators to attract larger vessels and boost passenger volumes from 2026 onwards.
+Meanwhile, efforts to expand cruise tourism are ongoing.
+Sixty-five cruise ships were scheduled for the season, and discussions are underway with major operators to attract larger vessels and increase passenger volumes from 2026 onwards.

 For a comprehensive breakdown of Harbour stats for the year to date, click the link below.